NuriaMitjavila/DNA-analysis-in-trios/README.md

-# Clinical genomics - DNA analysis in trios
+# Applied Precision Medicine - DNA analysis in trios
-This page is designated to provide elementary guidance for the mentor track "clinical genomics - DNA analysis in trios" of the course Applied Precision Medicine (Tillämpad precisionsmedicin 3MG065 MG065).
-Trio analysis is an approach for identifying disease-causing variants by sequencing and comparing the genomes of the affected child and both biological parents.
-By checking the inheritance patterns across the trio, we can detect *de novo* variants that occur spontaneously in the child but are absent in the parents, as well as recessive or compound heterozygou variants inherited from each parents.
-It helps distinguish pathogenic mutations from benign variation and is especially powerful for studying rare diseases where *de novo* or inherited genetic factors is the central cause ([Malmgren et al. 2025](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2025.1580879/full)).
+This page is a summary of the report for the project DNA analysis in trios, together with the scripts used to perform the analysis for Case 3:

+A medical doctor at medical genetics meets a young girl with frequent coughing.
+Additionally, she recently suffered a severe lung inflammation.
+She still has obvious difficulties coughing and breathing, and she is constantly out of breath.
+Her appearance is that of a child rather small and slim for her age.
+Neither small stature nor sensitivity to lung inflammation run in the family.
+The family stems from Southern Europe.
+The medical doctor suspects a genetic cause and orders whole genome sequencing of the patient and the parents to confirm the diagnosis.
+The MD asks you to analyze and evaluate the sequencing results.

-For this project, we will only focus on *de novo* variants, starting from whole genome sequencing (WGS) data of an affected child and the parents (unaffected).
-Project data are synthetic with the pathogenic variant mutated manually; these insensitive data are stored on Rackham cluster of UPPMAX.
-Analyses should also be run on Rackham.
-Now we may begin to follow the steps of trio analysis: [(0) Getting used to the project directory](#step-0---getting-used-to-the-project-directory), [(1) Read alignment](#step-1---read-alignment), [(2) Variant calling](#step-2---variant-calling), [(3) Joint Genotyping](#step-3---joint-genotyping), [(4) Variant filtering](#step-4---variant-filtering), [(5) De novo detection and more filters](#step-5---de-novo-detection-and-more-filters), [(6) Annotating the de novo candidates](#step-6-annotating-the-de-novo-candidates).
-Finally, there are some [hints to elaborate your report](#extra-notes-for-the-report).
+For this project, we only focused on *de novo* variants, starting from whole genome sequencing (WGS) data of an affected child and the parents (unaffected).
+Project data are synthetic with the pathogenic variant mutated manually (find it under the data folder).
+Here are the steps we followed for the trio analysis: [(0) Getting used to the project directory](#step-0---getting-used-to-the-project-directory), [(1) Read alignment](#step-1---read-alignment), [(2) Variant calling](#step-2---variant-calling), [(3) Joint Genotyping](#step-3---joint-genotyping), [(4) Variant filtering](#step-4---variant-filtering), [(5) De novo detection and more filters](#step-5---de-novo-detection-and-more-filters), [(6) Annotating the de novo candidates](#step-6-annotating-the-de-novo-candidates).

 ## Step 0 - Getting used to the project directory